 First Semester

 Course Semester Hours

-BMB:5282:0A02 Biochemistry Seminar/Doctoral Proposal 1
+BMB:5282:0A02 Biochemistry Seminar/Master Thesis Proposal 2

-Electives 8

 MICR:6265 Introduction to Grant Writing 2

 BMED:7270 Scholarly Integ/Resp Conduct of Rsrch I 0

+Electives 8

-BMB:7292 Research Biochemistry to 15
+BMB:7292 Research Biochemistry to 12

-15
+12

 Second Semester

 Course Semester Hours

-BMB:5282:0A02 Biochemistry Seminar/Doctoral Proposal 1
+BMB:5282:0A02 Biochemistry and Molecular Biology Seminar 1

 Electives 3-5

 BMB:7292 Research Biochemistry to 12

 BMED:7271 Scholarly Integ/Resp Conduct of Rsrch II 0

-15
+Students with 30 s.h. of coursework do not require classes.
+12

-Progress in the program will be monitored at least annually by a Thesis Committee of three members of the Biochemistry and Molecular Biology faculty, not including the student's research advisor.
-The student should submit a list of at least four names of faculty members to the Director of Graduate Studies by midterm of the spring semester so that a committee can be constituted, and an advisory meeting held before the end of the second year.
+Progress in the program will be monitored at least annually by a Thesis Committee of three members, at least two from the Biochemistry and Molecular Biology faculty, not including the student's research advisor.
+One committee member may be from another department within the University of Iowa.
+The student should submit a list of at least five names of faculty members to the Director of Graduate Studies by midterm of the spring semester so that a committee can be constituted, and an advisory meeting held before the fall of the second year

+(by October 1st).
 The research for the MS thesis ideally should be completed during the second year.
 The final MS examination takes the form of a seminar presented to the Thesis Committee (and potentially the department), followed by a private meeting with the Thesis Committee.
 No examination is required for the non-thesis MS degree.